ecluse:ecluse-core

 The runtime backends the mirror worker is closed over: exactly the effectful capabilities the consume loop needs to poll, fetch, verify, publish, and record.
 A record of concrete handles and abstract ports (the Handle pattern), assembled by the composition root (workerRuntimeOf) and read by the loop through the WorkerM reader.

-The mirror queue is the demand-driven hand-off the loop consumes; the publish-side registry client writes approved artifacts to the mirror target; the untrusted data-plane manager fetches the artifact bytes (the validating TLS manager, over an https-only dist.tarball); the heartbeat is the loop's liveness surface.
+The mirror queue is the demand-driven hand-off the loop consumes; the untrusted data-plane manager fetches the artifact bytes (the validating TLS manager, over an https-only dist.tarball); the heartbeat is the loop's liveness surface.
+The mirror write is not a runtime slot: it rides each ecosystem's bundle (wpPublish), so every job publishes through its own ecosystem's married capability.
 The metric and tracing ports are the abstract recording interfaces (Ecluse.Core.Telemetry.Record, Ecluse.Core.Telemetry.Span); the application supplies their OpenTelemetry-backed implementations, so the loop records without naming a telemetry backend.
 There is no log field: the loop logs through the ambient katip context the entry point establishes.

 Constructors